 The Water Utility Master Plan was most recently completed in FY 2010/11.
+The plan will be updated every 10 years.

 The City provides water supply services to residents and businesses within the City.
 This assessment is needed to identify the capital projects that will be necessary to replace aging infrastructure and to identify any upgrades of the water lines that may be needed as a result of future developments.
 This is a best management practice for ensuring the water service system can continue to provide reliable service.